-Urban design development can play a vital role in enchaining and promoting tourism, by improving the physical infrastructure of the area, enhancing the cultural significance of the site, and creating a more pleasant and attractive environment for visitors.
+Urban design development can play a vital role in enchaining and promoting tourism, by improving the physical infrastructure and creating a more pleasant and attractive environment for visitors.
 In this context, this paper discusses how urban design development can play a crucial role in increasing and promoting the tourism of historical sites.
 The paper focuses on the Amman Citadel site and analyses the challenges facing visitors and tourists.
-The study aims to highlight the possible strategies to develop the surrounding areas to increase site tourism.
-The study adopts an analytical case-study method; by conducting a comprehensive literature review to build a theoretical framework, followed by analysing the site through observation and urban analysis.
+The study aims to highlight the possible urban strategies to develop the surrounding areas to increase site tourism.
+The study adopts an analytical case-study method by conducting a comprehensive literature review to build a theoretical framework, followed by analysing the site through observation and urban analysis.
 The goal is to propose a strategic plan based on urban design criteria for developing the surrounding areas and enhancing the site's touristic value.
-The study pointed out the importance of urban design as a key to increasing and promoting tourism as a whole and to local tourism as a part and then set several recommendations to apply to the Amman Citadel area to enable its urban tourism development.
+The study pointed out the importance of urban design as a key to increasing and promoting tourism as a whole and local tourism as a part.
+Furthermore, it set several recommendations to apply to the Amman Citadel area to enable its urban tourism development.

-Keywords: Urban Design, Tourism, Urban Tourism, Amman Citadel.
+Keywords: urban design, tourism, urban tourism, Amman Citadel